Management Science, Forthcoming

-We exploit the SEC certification of an investor-paid credit rating agency to disentangle competing effects on the information content of credit ratings due to rater compensation structure and the potential regulatory demand associated with certification.
+We exploit an investor-paid rating agency’s designation as a Nationally Recognized Statistical Rating Organization (NRSRO) to test whether this certification affects the agency’s information production.
 We use a certified issuer-paid agency as a benchmark and find robust evidence that the investor-paid agency’s ratings policy – both timelier and more symmetric with respect to positive and negative information – persists after it became certified for regulatory compliance.
-Our results suggest that ratings policy is primarily a function of compensation structure and provide a more nuanced understanding of the SEC certification.
+Our results suggest that ratings policy is more a function of rating agency compensation structure than the NRSRO certification by the SEC.

 Keywords: Credit Ratings, NRSRO, Capital Markets Regulation, Certification